NavneetRathore07/Attrition-Dashboard-Power-BI/README.md

 - **Overall Attrition Rate**: Displayed using a prominent card visual to show the percentage of employees who left.
 - **Total Employees**: A card visual showing the total count of employees in the dataset.
 - **Employees Who Left**: A card visual that displays the number of employees who left during the analysis period.
+- **Attrition by Years at Company (Tenure)**: A card visual that displays the Average years spent at the company by Employee

 ### Visual Analysis
 - **Attrition by Age Group**: A column chart that highlights attrition rates across different age groups, helping to identify the most vulnerable age segments.